Bouldering Gear Checklist for Beginners

 Essential Bouldering Gear Checklist

 That being said, “bouldering gear” is just climbing gear that you use while bouldering.
 That’s the other great thing about bouldering: the equipment you buy to go bouldering can be used for more complex and advanced climbing later.
-This stuff won’t go to waste if you advance past your local bouldering walls!
+If you advance past your local bouldering walls, this stuff won't go to waste!

 Climbing Shoes

-Climbing shoes will provide essential traction and grip that you need while bouldering.
-They’re also designed with thin layers of rubber so you can really get a feel for the rock or surface underneath you.
+Climbing shoes will provide the essential traction and grip you need while bouldering.
+They’re also designed with thin rubber layers so you can get a feel for the rock or surface underneath you.

 Chalk and Chalk Bag